alpeykov/selenium-nunit/README.md

 - Run the tests

 **Notes:**
-- Test #5 fails because there is a BUG.
+- Test #5 passes, BUT there is a BUG.
 Edit functionality creates new item, instead of editing the last created one

 **Methods:**